 Located in the fashionable Roma district of Mexico City, Hostel 333 has a well-established reputation as a party hostel.
 The surrounding area is brimming with nightclubs, traditional cantinas, and trendy hipster bars.
 The budget hostel also has Ladina Bar, a cocktail lounge located on the ground floor.
 The venue hosts live DJs covering genres from house through punk and is renowned for its well-crafted cocktail and mezcal menu.

 Another excellent option in the Roma district, Hostel Home fosters a fun, social environment and encourages guests to mingle.
-Set in an elegant 19th-century mansion, the walls of Hostel Home are adorned with murals and artistic decorations.
+Set in an elegant 19th-century mansion, Hostel Home is adorned with murals and artistic decorations.
 Choose between shared or private rooms and enjoy the buffet breakfast.
 For nightlife, there are plenty of options in the immediate area, including Gin Gin, an upmarket cocktail bar, and Club Janis, a trendy nightclub that plays old-school hip-hop and underground house.

-This fun hostel is situated within easy walking distance of the cathedral and Plaza Garibaldi, the historic square famed for its mariachi performers and electric shock vendors.
+This fun hostel is located within an easy walking distance of Plaza Garibaldi, the historic square famed for its mariachi performers and electric shock vendors.
 Set in an expansive colonial mansion, Hostel Amigo Suites has high ceilings and brightly-colored walls.
 The hostel also boasts a bar and a terrace which are both great for hanging out with fellow guests.